PlumpMath/devnotes/clojure-notes.md

             (reduce +))
 1140

-# Useful Clojure Library Functions
+# Essential Clojure Library Functions

 ## Sequences

+Most of Clojure's core data structures are built around sequences.
+It's a wildly useful abastraction and understanding sequences is one of the first things you should get comfortable with.

 ### Seq